 - Students appropriately designated speech-language pathology or audiology interns or trainees

-- The activities and services of a speech language pathologist or audiologist obtaining their year of paid professional experience under sunder supervision of a licensed or ASHA certified speech-language pathologist or audiologist
+- The activities and services of a speech language pathologist or audiologist obtaining their year of paid professional experience under supervision of a licensed or ASHA certified speech-language pathologist or audiologist

 - Persons performing audiometric tests under direct physician supervision

-- The Board shall waive the examination requirement for those applicants licensed in another state with equivalent standards.
+The Board shall waive the examination requirement for those applicants licensed in another state with equivalent standards.

 Board registration is required for:

-- Clinical Externs; registration is effective for 15 continuous months; length of externship is set by the accredited institution; work must be performed under a licensed ASHA certified or ABA certified audiologist and supervisors shall supervise no more than two clinical externs concurrently.
+- Clinical externs; registration is effective for 15 continuous months; length of externship is set by the accredited institution; work must be performed under a licensed ASHA certified or ABA certified audiologist and supervisors shall supervise no more than two clinical externs concurrently.

-- Clinical Fellows; term is no less than nine months and no more than one year for master's degrees and four years for doctoral degrees; supervising licensees shall supervise no more than three Clinical Fellows concurrently.*
+- Clinical fellows; term is no less than nine months and no more than one year for master's degrees and four years for doctoral degrees; supervising licensees shall supervise no more than three Clinical Fellows concurrently.*

-- Dual licensees must complete 20 hours of continuing education per year distributed equally between each specialty.
+Licensees must complete ten hours of continuing education per calendar year.
+Dual licensees must complete 20 hours of continuing education per year distributed equally between each specialty.

 Board of Communications Disorders and Sciences

-Questions regarding this document?
+Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.